Financing for equity in higher education

 Tuition-free status

 Public tertiary education in Bulgaria is not fully tuition-free under current national laws and policies.
-The 2003 Constitution of the Republic of Bulgaria states that education in higher state schools is free of charge only “under conditions determined by law.”
+The 1991 Constitution of the Republic of Bulgaria states that education in higher state schools is free of charge only “under conditions determined by law.”
 The 1995 Higher Education Act explicitly allows public higher education institutions to charge application and tuition fees.
+Recent amendments to the Higher Education Act adopted in 2025 introduced limits on tuition fees for paid programmes, stipulating that fees may not exceed 60% of the cost of education for a student in the state-funded system.

 Governance

 Higher education financing is centrally overseen by the Ministry of Education and Science (MES) and the Ministry of Finance, under the authority of the National Assembly and the Council of Ministers.
 The MES directs higher education policy and administers the sector budget, including subsidies to public institutions, while the Ministry of Finance prepares the annual budget in accordance with the State Budget Act.
-The National Assembly adopts the Higher Education Act and the State Budget Act, which set the legal and financial framework for university funding, and the Council of Ministers issues decrees specifying funding methodologies, per-student norms and targeted allocations.
+The National Assembly adopts the Higher Education Act and the State Budget Act, which set the legal and financial framework for university funding, and the Council of Ministers issues decrees specifying funding methodologies, perstudent norms and targeted allocations.
+Quality assurance is conducted by the National Evaluation and Accreditation Agency, whose accreditation decisions determine the eligibility of institutions and programmes to receive public funding.

 1. Education resources to subnational governments